Printful’s Official 2016 Year-End Review

 2. Hats in the Design Maker

-We are the only dropshipper that offers this type of generator.
-It makes it loads easier for you to create realistic mockups of hats without Photoshop.
-While this generator is live, we haven’t announced anywhere yet.
-You can play around with it in our hat design tool.
+We are the only dropshipper that offers this type of feature.
+It makes it loads easier for you to create realistic designs and mockups of hats without Photoshop.
+Play around with the Design Maker here.

 One of our most-requested integrations, coming for you!